risav68111/calculator/README.md

-Simple calculator with java. /n
+Simple calculator with java. <br />
-UI calculator made for practice maven for dependencies
+UI calculator made for practice <br />
+maven for dependencies <br />